 Working free of his maudlin musings, he focused on the matter at hand and studied Jia Yang, the little upstart Lieutenant General who had stolen his chance at a glorious return to duty.
 Was the rank easier to earn now or did Yang truly have the skills deserving of it?
 Difficult to say at a glance, only seeing a younger, prideful man who had learned to hide his anger well, only visible deep within his eyes.
 A troublesome opponent, especially with his own failing health, and though he had promised to help the Bekhai with their troubles, he had little left to offer.
 At least he could test the skills of a single youth and needle the man who would be their primary opponent, but other than that…

 After prancing about for a full minute, the two children finally clashed, Fung’s spear lancing out only to be easily parried by Zian’s twin sabres, a simple exchange that spoke volumes.
 A second too late or a few centimetres off-target and Zian would have stepped aside, counter-striking to win the fight, but Fung’s measured aggression and boundless confidence paid off, winning him a superior position.
-Zian’s skillful soft deflection was equally arrogant, catching the heavy spear with easy and poise, instead of taking a the advantageous route and stepping back.
+Zian’s skillful soft deflection was equally arrogant, catching the heavy spear with ease and poise, instead of taking the advantageous route and stepping back.
 The older boy could easily win, far more skilled than Fung, but instead he chose to display his technical skills and prowess, thinking to impress Min Gyu.

 These youths of nobility were always the same, wanting to seem elegant or powerful, always in control.
 This was not true battle, the rhythmic trading of calculated strikes, no, true battle was to fight with everything at hand, a frenzy of decisions and actions, with only death or victory to end it all.
 In comparison, these two youths may as well be dancing with one another for all that they accomplished.
 The newest champion of the Contest set against the former, an event that would have filled the seats in any arena, but to Du Min Gyu, it was unbearably tedious.